1 Bg 9-1972: The Most Confidential Knowledge

 > stage.
 The neophyte devotee gives more attention to the

-> Deity in the temple than to other devotees, so Visvanatha
+> Deity in the temple than to other devotees, so Jiva

-> Cakravarti Thakura warns that this sort of mentality should
+> Gosvami warns that this sort of mentality should

 > be corrected.
-A devotee should see that because Krsna is
+A devotee should see that Krsna is

-> present in everyone's heart as Paramatma, every
+> present in everyone's heart as Paramatma; therefore every

-> so as one offers respect to the temple of the
+> and as such, as one offers respect to the temple of the

 > Lord, he should similarly properly respect each and every

-> body in which the Paramatma dwells.
+> body in whom the Paramatma dwells.
 Everyone should

 > therefore be given proper respect and should not be